jkbonfield/io_lib/README.md

 profile of CRAM is faster to read than BAM, due to the smaller I/O footprint.

+NB: the table below was produced with 1.14.12.

 |Scramble opts.         |Size(MB) |Enc(s)|Dec(s)|Codecs used                     |
 |--------------------   |--------:|-----:|-----:|--------------------------------|
 |-t4 -O bam (default)   |    6526 | 115.4|  44.7|bgzf(libdeflate)                |